zu213/assembly-proj/notes.md

 # Notes

+### General script

+- The data section is used for declaring initialized data or constants.
+This data does not change at runtime.

+- The bss section is used for declaring variables

+- The text section is used for keeping the actual code

+### hello world
 - Print world code can be found in hello.asm

 - Use nasm to make a win32 obj files like this `nasm -f win32 hello.asm -o hello.obj`

+#### Linking with c, the with_c file uses printf wihich is external
 - Use gcc to compile it to an.exe like this `gcc hello.obj -o hello.exe -lkernel32 -luser32 -lmsvcrt` the bonus params are for libraries.

+#### Linking otherwise
+- You can use the command `ld hello.o -o hello.exe` to compile otherwise, this can be run by typing .\hello afterwards.

+### helper commands
  - You can dump object file with commadn obj `dump -d hello.obj`, for an output like the below

 ```